luomus/laji-pygeoapi/openshift/README.md

 Create an env file (for example test.env) and fill in the values, you can take example.env as an example.
 If there is already a running version in the Openshift, make sure you use the same values especially for the database secrets and the "SECRET_KEY" parameter.
-The database credentials, "ACCESS_TOKEN" and "SECRET_KEY" need to be base64 encoded.
+The database credentials, "ACCESS_TOKEN", "ACCESS_EMAIL" and "SECRET_KEY" need to be base64 encoded.
 You can get the encoded value with this command:

 ```